Beta — COLAClear is currently in beta. All reviews are free during the beta period.

 Sources

-1. Per TTB, the median label-application processing time is 4 days for wine and 4 days for distilled spirits (TTB.gov, as of May 1, 2026).
+1. Per TTB, the current label processing time is 5 days for wine and 7 days for distilled spirits (TTB.gov, as of June 8, 2026).
 TTB's customer service goal is to complete review of 85% of label applications within 15 days — meaning their own target allows roughly 1 in 7 applications to take longer than two weeks.
 You do not want to be in that 15%.
-Once a label is returned for correction, that's exactly where you land: each correction restarts the review queue, missed bottling and distribution windows compound, and submitters get only three correction attempts in a 30-day window before TTB rejects the application outright.
-A second correction puts you back at the end of the line a second time.
+Once a label is returned for correction, that's exactly where you land: a corrected label must be re-reviewed by TTB, missed bottling and distribution windows compound, and if the corrections aren't made and resubmitted within 30 days the application is rejected outright — leaving you to start over with a new application.
 Returned labels are common enough that TTB has built dedicated infrastructure around them: a public "Avoid Common Labeling Errors" guide, mandatory labeling checklists for wine, spirits, and malt beverages, an Online COLA Checklist tool, and a formal three-tier review status — Approved, Needs Correction, or Rejected.
 Industry sources confirm corrections are a routine bottleneck — see Blue Label Packaging, FX5, and Lindsey Zahn P.C.

 2. "Missing out on label regulations from the TTB will be a sure way to increase the time it takes to get your COLA approved... sometimes they'll forget a colon or period."
 Blue Label Packaging